microsoft/semantic-kernel/docs/decisions/0024-planner-telemetry-enhancement.md

       | Function | TellJoke | 1m
       | Function | WriteAndTellJoke | 1.5m
       | Planner | CreateHandlebarsPlan | 2m
-  - Success count for planners
+  - Success/failure count for planners
     - Description: A planner run is considered successful when it generates a valid plan.
+A plan is valid when the model response is successfully parsed into a plan of desired format and it contains one or more steps.
     - Dimensions: ComponentType, ComponentName, Service ID, Model ID
     - Example:
       | ComponentType | ComponentName | Fail | Success
       |---|---|---|---|
       | Planner | CreateHandlebarsPlan | 5 | 95
       | Planner | CreateHSequentialPlan | 20 | 80
-  - Success count for plans
+  - Success/failure count for plans
     - Description: A plan execution is considered successful when all steps in the plan are executed successfully.
     - Dimensions: ComponentType, ComponentName, Service ID, Model ID
     - Example: